Marianne Bronner

-Marianne Bronner is a developmental biologist who currently serves as Edward B. Lewis Professor of Biology and an Executive Officer for Neurobiology at the California Institute of Technology.
-She has made great contributions to the field of developmental biology with her research on the neural crest.
-Her research focuses on studying the cellular events behind the migration, differentiation, and formation of neural crest cells.
-She currently directs her own laboratory at the California Institute of Technology called the Bronner Laboratory and has over 280 publications.
+Marianne Bronner is a developmental biologist who currently serves as Edward B. Lewis Professor of Biology and an executive officer for Neurobiology at the California Institute of Technology.
+Her most notable work includes her research on the neural crest.
+Bronner's research focuses on studying the cellular events behind the migration, differentiation, and formation of neural crest cells.
+She currently directs her own laboratory at the California Institute of Technology called the Bronner Laboratory, and she has authored over 400 articles in her field.

 Early years

-At the age of 4, Bronner’s family escaped from Hungary to seek a better life in a different country.
-They left the country and managed to stay in Austria for 6 months before moving to the United States.
-Both of her parents were holocaust survivors and have had a strong influence on Bronner’s personality.
+When Bronner was 4, her family fled Hungary.
+They moved to the United States after staying in Austria for six months.
+Both of her parents were survivors of the Holocaust.

 Education and career

 Bronner attended Brown University for her undergraduate studies.
-Early on in her time at Brown University she was there she was unsure as to what type of scientific field she wanted to become involved with.
-She could not decide whether or not to pursue physics, chemistry or biology so she decided to study biophysics which encompasses all of these sciences.
-After Bronner graduated from Brown University, she decided to apply to the biophysics graduate school program at Johns Hopkins University.
-Once there she felt the need to understand biology more and decided to take an undergraduate course in developmental biology.
-It was that course which caused Bronner to realize her passion for developmental biology.
-Bronner then began to learn about the work of Nicole Le Douarin which caused her to become fascinated with the properties of the neural crest.
+After she graduated from Brown University, she decided to apply to the biophysics graduate school program at Johns Hopkins University.
+Once there, she decided to take an undergraduate course in developmental biology.
+From there, she continued to specialise in the field.

-Once Bronner graduated from Johns Hopkins University with her Ph.D. she accepted a non-tenure job position at the University of California, Irvine.
-Once there, she was able to obtain a tenure-track position with the help of some of her colleagues from the Developmental Biology Center.
+Once Bronner graduated from Johns Hopkins University with her Ph.D., she began teaching at the University of California, Irvine.
 Bronner spent 16 years at the University of California, Irvine and eventually became the associate director of the Developmental Biology Center.

-In 1996 Bronner left the University of California, Irvine and moved her laboratory to the California Institute of Technology.
-In 2001 Bronner was able to become the Chair of the Faculty at Caltech and was the first woman ever to hold that position.
+In 1996, Bronner left the University of California, Irvine and moved her laboratory to the California Institute of Technology.
+In 2001, Bronner became Chair of the Faculty at Caltech, being the first woman to hold the position.
 She held that position for two years.
-Bronner served as co-director of the Embryology course at the Marine Biological Laboratory from 1997 to 2001.